-Figure 2: Overview of definite restoration sites near Virginia Tech's Beef Center.
+Figure 2: Overview of historic and future restoration sites near Virginia Tech's Beef Center that have been funded through Green RFP grants.
 These sites are located along Stroubles Creek and Holtan Branch, a tributary of Stroubles.
 The sites along Stroubles Creek and the southern half of Holtan Branch were planted between 2014-2017 while the northern 1,300' of Holtan Branch has not yet been planted.
 Historic Green RFP funding has been largely used in this area.
 Future funding at this site will be used for additional plantings and maintenance work on the site.
 Projects like this take continuous work and monitoring to be effective.
 This site will likely expand Eastward along Plantation Road to 460 in the future.